cml2377/Fitness-Tracker/README.md

 ### Issues

 Today I learned that I only needed 1 Schema-- Workout.
 Also, I am currently working on the stats page and Total Workout Duration-- this stat is currently undefined. **EDIT** The public folder was missing the definition for totalDuration!!!
-Had to add it.
+Had to add it. **EDIT** API-routes need to be in a certain order sometimes!
+The :id considered "range" as an id.